Loyola University Chicago

 About

-Seyed N. Mousavian joined the philosophy department Sep 2021, after completing a six-year research project (Representation and Reality: Historical and Contemporary Perspectives on the Aristotelian Tradition) at the University of Gothenburg, Sweden and holding the associate professorship of philosophy at the Institute for Research in Fundamental Sciences (IPM), Tehran.
-He obtained his PhD in analytic philosophy from the University of Alberta, Canada and received traditional Islamic education (including Islamic Legal Theory, Theology (Kalām), and Philosophy) at Marwī Seminary, Tehran.
-He specializes in philosophy of language, metaphysics, and medieval Islamic/Arabic philosophy.
-Dr. Mousavian has published in Mind and Language, Pacific Philosophical Quarterly, Canadian Journal of Philosophy, Oxford Studies in Medieval Philosophy, Synthese, Thought, and History and Philosophy of Logic, among other places.
+Seyed N. Mousavian joined the department of philosophy at LUC in Sep 2021.
+Before that, he completed a six-year research project (Representation and Reality: Historical and Contemporary Perspectives on the Aristotelian Tradition) in the Department of Philosophy at the University of Gothenburg, Sweden and held the associate professorship of philosophy in the School of Analytic Philosophy at the Institute for Research in Fundamental Sciences (IPM), Tehran.
+He obtained his PhD in philosophy from the University of Alberta, Canada and received traditional Islamic education (including Philosophy, Theology, and Legal Theory) at Marwī Seminary, Tehran.
+He specializes in philosophy of language, philosophy of logic, metaphysics, and medieval Islamic/Arabic philosophy.
+Mousavian has published in Mind and Language, Pacific Philosophical Quarterly, Canadian Journal of Philosophy, Synthese, Oxford Studies in Medieval Philosophy, Arabic Sciences and Philosophy, and History and Philosophy of Logic, among other places.

 Degrees